mohdbah/Capstone/README.md

 #### 2.6 Checking if we have duplicated rows / records
 #### 2.7 Checking if we have missing and NULL Values

-### 3. Data Visualization: <p>Different data visualization techniques was applied in this step, so we can let's expand our knowledge on the dataset.</p>
+### 3. Data Visualization:
+#### Different data visualization techniques was applied in this step, so we can let's expand our knowledge on the dataset.
 #### 3.1 Univariate Visualization
 ##### 3.1.1 Histograms of the quantitative attributes in data set under study
 ##### 3.1.2 Box plots of the quantitative attributes in the data set under study